Dr Jessica Agnew-Blais

 Professor Jeffrey Newcorn

 Brain mechanisms of the treatment response

 This breakout session was initiated by Professor Jeffrey Newcorn (Mount Sinai Medical Center, New York City, NY, USA), who began his talk explaining the neurobiological basis of ADHD and how integration of the executive and reward circuits contributes to the psychological and behavioural processes associated with ADHD.7 Professor Newcorn then went on to describe how motivation and inattention symptoms are associated in ADHD,8 and reminded the audience that the aim of treating patients with ADHD is to minimise the impairment associated with core symptoms.
-The benefits of stimulant treatment were highlighted, and the results of a Shire-funded study investigating osmotic release oral system methylphenidate (OROS-MPH) versus lisdexamfetamine dimesylate (LDX) were presented, in which LDX was found to be superior to OROS-MPH in adolescents with ADHD in the forced-dose but not the flexible-dose study; this study demonstrated that both OROS-MPH and LDX were efficacious in treating adolescent ADHD.9
+The benefits of stimulant treatment were highlighted, and the results of a study funded by Shire, now part of Takeda, investigating osmotic release oral system methylphenidate (OROS-MPH) versus lisdexamfetamine dimesylate (LDX) were presented, in which LDX was found to be superior to OROS-MPH in adolescents with ADHD in the forced-dose but not the flexible-dose study; this study demonstrated that both OROS-MPH and LDX were efficacious in treating adolescent ADHD.9

 Professor Katya Rubia (Institute of Psychiatry, Psychology & Neuroscience, King’s College London, London, UK) then went on to describe stimulant drug effects in ADHD based on positron-emission tomography studies, and presented evidence that administration of stimulants is associated with an increase in striatal dopamine transporters,10,11 which suggests that this could be an adaptive response of the brain to stimulants.
 Professor Rubia then stated that there is limited evidence for long-term efficacy of stimulants,12 and presented evidence for changes in resting-state connectivity following single-dose MPH use.13